kearneyLSE/ds105a-2024/README.md

 For now, we're only adding the [Week 04 Lecture](https://lse-dsi.github.io/DS105/2024/autumn-term/weeks/week04/lecture.html) & [Lab](https://lse-dsi.github.io/DS105/2024/autumn-term/weeks/week04/lab.html) materials.
 Next week, we'll come and add more materials.

-Casey can come back and edit t his when needed.
+Casey can come back and edit this when needed.

 ## How to fork this repository?